Harrison1/unrealcpp-com/src/pages/blog/2017-11-30-rotate-actor-around-with-rotation.md

 }
 ```

 All of our logic is going to go in the `Tick` function.
-Every frame we want to set our fixed location by using setting our `NewLocation` to a fixed `FVector` variable.
-In your game might want to connect the `NewLocation` to another actor or at least make it `EditAnywhere` in the editor, but for this tutorial let's just set it and move on.
+Every frame we want to set our fixed location by setting our `NewLocation` to a fixed `FVector` variable.
+In your game you might want to connect the `NewLocation` to another actor or at least make it `EditAnywhere` in the editor, but for this tutorial let's just set it and move on.
 Alternatively, you can set `NewLocation` to the player location so the actor always rotates around the player.

-Next want to add to our `AngleAxis` variable which will indicate the degree around the point the actor should move to.
+Next, we want to add to our `AngleAxis` variable which will indicate the degree around the point the actor should move to.
 We add `DeltaTime` multiplied by our `Multiplier` for smooth movement.
 If `AngleAxis` is greater than or equal to 360 we re-set the `AngleAxis` to 0.

-Next, we'll set `RotateValue` from using the `RotateAngleAxis` functions from our `Dimensions` vector.
+Next, we'll set `RotateValue` by using the `RotateAngleAxis` functions from our `Dimensions` vector.
 This will return the amount of units needed to move the actor to its next location.
 Add `RotateValue`'s X, Y, and Z values to our `NewLocation` variable accordingly.
 Next, we'll configure our new ration by makeing a `FRotator` value and setting the value to `FRotator(0, AngleAxis, 0)`.
 Then we'll make a `FQuat` using the `NewRotation` value.

 Finally, set the actor's location and rotation with `SetActorLocationAndRotation` to our `NewLocation`.